EVENTS AND NEWS

 Reading and analysing Indo-Persian documents

 Indo-Persian documentary sources are available in vast quantities in Indian archives and provide unique information on economic, social, political and religious issues of the Subcontinent.
 They still remain poorly understudied and are much less taken into consideration than narrative sources like especially historiographies and chronicles.
-We observe that working on archival material in India poses three challenges to young researchers: first of all, students of Persian or Iranian Studies often restrict themselves to sources from Iran and do not pay attention to the huge amount of Indo-Persian material they often feel unfamiliar with.
-Second, the archival situation in India is not so promising, with many collections still uncatalogued and difficult to access.
-Third, the reading and deciphering of these documents present many problems difficult to solve on one’s own, especially when they are written in Shekasta.
+We observe that working on archival material in India poses specific challenges to young researchers, because the reading and deciphering of these documents present many problems difficult to solve on one’s own, especially when they are written in Shekasta.
+The archival situation in India is also not always so promising, with many collections still uncatalogued and difficult to access.

 Programme: the workshop comprises 4hrs/day of teaching.
 The afternoon is reserved for homework and exercises.